COVID-19 Latest Updates

 Tune In

-Listen to Dr. Bruce Fischer, Director of the Diabetic Foot Care Program at St. Anthony Community Hospital, on WALL Radio to learn about the symptoms, diagnosis and treatment of diabetic foot problems.
+Listen to Dr. Bruce Fischer, Director of the Foot Wound Care Program at St. Anthony Community Hospital, on WALL Radio to learn about the symptoms, diagnosis and treatment of diabetic foot problems.

-Bruce Fischer, DPM, Medical Director of the Diabetic Foot Care Program, and Marisa Elliott, RDN, Clinical Lead Dietitian, both from St. Anthony Community Hospital, a member of the Westchester Medical Center Health Network, were interviewed on WTBQ Radio's weekly talk show, Health Matters,” about nutrition, diabetes and our Diabetic Foot Care Program.
+Bruce Fischer, DPM, Medical Director of the Foot Wound Care Program, and Marisa Elliott, RDN, Clinical Lead Dietitian, both from St. Anthony Community Hospital, a member of the Westchester Medical Center Health Network, were interviewed on WTBQ Radio's weekly talk show, Health Matters,” about nutrition, diabetes and our Foot Wound Care Program.

 Bruce D. Fischer, DPM, FACFAS